-Recently I was updating my resume and downloaded a pdf
+Recently I was updating my resume and downloaded a pdf file named Resume several times.

 patrick@nara:~/Downloads$ ls | grep Resume